emgong/double-takes/app/posts/2016-01-25-an-empathetic-guide-to-git-conflicts.md

 If you've got an automated test suite here, that's great.
 Run it.
 But also be aware that no test suite is perfect; and not everyone tests things the same way that you do.
 The "someone else" who made "that other commit" can tell you what tests they used.
 Ask them about it.
-Ideally you want to repeat whatver they did (automated or not).
+Ideally you want to repeat whatever they did (automated or not).
 Practically there might be some shortcuts, but two people can do a better job of making that judgement call than one.